About The Song

 There’s a fascinating duality to “It’s Only Make Believe.”
 It’s both playful and poignant, a heady mix of youthful exuberance and emotional vulnerability.
 This unique blend struck a chord with audiences on both sides of the Atlantic, propelling the song to number one on the Billboard chart in the US and achieving success in over 20 other countries.

-Read more: Conway Twitty - Double talk Baby
+Read more: Conway Twitty - I've Already Loved You In My Mind

 The song’s legacy extends far beyond its chart success.
 It became a calling card for Twitty, showcasing his remarkable vocal range and versatility.
 It also helped pave the way for the future of country music, demonstrating the genre’s ability to embrace new influences and evolve with the times.